Church membership: Theology of church membership

 Reformed theologian Kevin DeYoung argues that church membership keeps Christians accountable to God.
 Missiologist Ed Stetzer states that membership in the church exemplifies covenant theology.

 Church membership by Christian denomination

 Anabaptist

 Those who are interested in becoming an Anabaptist Christian are known as Seekers.
-After a person has attended an Anabaptist church and wishes to join church membership, he or she enters a six-month proving period in which he/she "is instructed in the church beliefs and practices, which may include review of the church guidance and statements of faith, such as Dordrecht Confession of Faith (1633)".
+After a person has attended an Anabaptist church and wishes to pursue membership, they enter a six-month proving period.
+During this time, the individual "is instructed in the church beliefs and practices, which may include review of the church guidance and statements of faith, such as Dordrecht Confession of Faith (1633)".
 After the proving period, the probationer is baptized and is accepted as a member of the congregation.

 Baptist

 In the Baptist tradition, individuals join the visible church through Baptism as repentant believers by confessing faith in Christ (credobaptism), believing the promises of God made to them in the sacrament.
 Baptist converts who have been baptized in another Christian congregation can simply transfer their membership to a Baptist church, as showing their baptismal certificate or using a letter of transfer.